huayra/libvmod-status/README.rst

 =======================

-The idea is to provide a quick summary of the current status of your Varnish cache on a HTML page, much like other[tm] caches, webservers (mod_status) and load balancers has.
+The idea is to provide a quick summary of the current status of your Varnish cache on a HTML page, much like Other Caches[tm], webservers (mod_status) and load balancers have.

 Planned implementation includes:
 * a backend that exports n samples of the varnishstat counter set via JSON.
 Map it into your URL-space in VCL.